biocore/unifrac/README.md

 ## Install (QIIME2)

 The easiest way to use this library is through [QIIME2](https://docs.qiime2.org/2019.7/install/).
-The implementation of this algorithm is installed by default and is available under `qiime diversity beta-phylogenetic` for UniFrac and `qiime diversity alpha-phylogenetic-alt` for Faith's PD.
+This library is installed by default with the QIIME 2 Core Distribution.
+Currently, this module is used for phylogenetic diversity calculations in `qiime diversity beta-phylogenetic` for UniFrac and `qiime diversity alpha-phylogenetic-alt` for Faith's PD.

 ## Install (native)